roadwarriorslive/Pipulate/README.rst

-In case you're wondering why I recommend the convention of importing pipulate as gs, it's because my other Github module GoodSheet got fully wrapped in here, and I like reminding everyone Pipualte is in fact GoodSheet.
+In case you're wondering why I recommend the convention of importing pipulate as gs, it's because my other Github module GoodSheet got fully wrapped in here, and I like reminding everyone Pipulate is in fact GoodSheet.
 I also got very fond of how gs.pipulate() looks, and I think it helps that gs also stands for Google Sheet.
 It also avoids the verbosity of pipulate.pipulate() or abbreviation-confusion of pi.pipulate() or pip.pipulate() or any of the other